 The Childhood Cancer Association is dedicated to providing ongoing and practical support for children with cancer and their families.
 All support to member families is provided at no cost, and designed to assist in making the cancer experience easier for the entire family.

 Hospital Visitation Program

-We understand that there is limited privacy in the clinic area and therefore only conduct visits to the clinic on the request of a family.
-Should you like a visit please let us know, by either telephone or email or by asking the nursing staff to contact us.
+We understand that there is limited privacy in the clinic area and other areas of the hospital and therefore we only conduct visits to these locations at the request of a family.
+Should you like a visit please let us know, by either telephone or email or by asking the nursing staff to contact us on (08) 8239 2211.

 SIBS (Super Important Brothers & Sisters)